otrv4/otrv4/otrv4.md

 * Initialize the double ratcheting, as defined in the [Interactive DAKE Overview](#interactive-dake-overview) section.
 * Transition to state `ENCRYPTED_MESSAGES`.
-In the case of the interactive DAKE in the OTRv3-compatible mode, after sending an Auth-I Message, a participant is only allowed to send a "heartbeat" message.
-After receiving a data message from the other side, this participant is allowed to send encrypted messages.
+In the case of the interactive DAKE, after sending an Auth-I Message, a participant must wait for the "heartbeat" message from the other participant in order to be able to send data messages.

 #### Receiving an Auth-I Message